 Lone Wanderer: Humanity isn't about genetics.
 It's about never giving up hope, even now.

-Anyone can finish Moira's survival guide by half-assing and bull-shitting their way to its completion, but doing it right?
+Anyone can finish Moira's survival guide by half-assing their way to its completion, but doing it right?
 It goes on to to become one of the most helpful resources in the entire wasteland.
 In Fallout: New Vegas it has spread all the way to the Mojave and even helps the Courier buff up his/her survival skill.

 Even better, the best version of the Guide has Moira actually credit you as the lead author, not just research assistant.